 - ATM fees.
-If you’re not careful, you could end up paying fees for using an overseas ATM twice.
-Unless your bank has a global ATM alliance that allows you to make international withdrawals for free, you could be charged by your bank and the issuing bank for withdrawals and even account balance enquiries when traveling.
+If you’re not careful, you could end up paying fees twice for using an overseas ATM.
+Unless your bank has a global ATM alliance that allows you to make international withdrawals for free, you could be charged by your bank and the ATM owner for withdrawals.

 - Supported currencies and global acceptance.
-Make sure the card you’re using will work in your holiday destination.
-Make sure that your credit card is accepted worldwide, as you can expect with a Visa, Mastercard or American Express.
+Make sure the card you’re using will work at your vacation destination.
+Make sure your credit card is accepted worldwide, as you can expect with a Visa or Mastercard.
 If you’re using a travel money card, make sure it supports the local currency you’ll be using or doesn’t charge a currency conversion fee.

 - Merchant fees.
-You might find in some places that the merchant adds a surcharge to your transaction for using a foreign issued credit card.
-It would be prudent to check your bill before paying to avoid that fee wherever possible, and to have alternative travel money options on hand in those events.
+You might find in some places that the merchant adds a surcharge to your transaction for using a foreign credit card.
+Check your bill before paying to avoid that fee wherever possible, and to have alternative payment methods on hand in those events.

 - Exchange rates.
 Check to see how often exchange rates are updated and if there are additional fees for currency conversion.
 A good way to avoid negative exchange rate movements is to lock in the rates with a travel money card.

 - Additional travel perks.
 Complimentary travel insurance, 24/7 global emergency customer service line and frequent-flyer rewards programs could offer added value to your card.

 How often you travel, the length of your stay and the way you spend money abroad can all factor into the type of credit, debit or travel card you choose to use abroad.
 Consider your typical expenses and everyday spending when choosing a travel credit card that will offer you the most value.Back to top

 Frequently asked questions

 More guides on Finder